thorvg/thorvg/README.md

 <br />
 <br />
 ## Partners
+Partners engage in strategic collaboration with ThorVG, working together to shape the future of scalable, high-performance vector graphics.
 We acknowledge organizations that have supported ThorVG’s journey through development, integration, collaboration, and community involvement.

 <p align="center", href="https://wwww.samsung.com">
   <a href="https://www.samsung.com">